amadotejada/self-portal/README.md

 # Self Portal
 ##### Written by [Amado Tejada](https://www.linkedin.com/in/amadotejada/)
 Self Portal is a cross-platform desktop application used to deploy software across your endpoints fleet via [Chef](https://github.com/chef/chef) while providing the same user experience across multiple platforms.
-Self Portal behaves as a front-end to users that want to install apps hosted by Chef.

 Self Portal is in beta.
 Test throughly before using in production.